Enabling and managing custom domains for your Amazon Lightsail container services

 Important

 If you choose a Lightsail container service as the origin of your distribution, Lightsail automatically adds the default domain name of your distribution as a custom domain on your container service.
 This enables traffic to be routed between your distribution and your container service.
 However, there are some circumstances in which you might need to manually add the default domain name of your distribution to your container service.
-For more information, see Add the default domain of an Amazon Lightsail distribution to Lightsail container service.
+For more information, see Add the default domain of a distribution to a container service.

 Contents